Zhu Rongji: Political career in Shanghai

 In 1989, when large-scale protests broke out in numerous cities around China, there were also large, well-organized protests in Shanghai.
 Unlike the government's violent crackdown of protesters in Beijing, Zhu was able to peacefully resolve the local situation.
 At one point a group of protesters derailed and burnt a train, for which several participants were arrested and executed, but there was otherwise little loss of life, and Zhu was able to retain significant public sympathy throughout the event.
+In a September 1989 meeting with David M. Lampton, Zhu attributed his success resolving the protests in Shanghai to the government's approach in Beijing, stating, "All the demonstrations and riots were directed by people in Beijing, so until Beijing solved the problem Shanghai could not.
+The solution in Beijing made it possible to solve the Shanghai situation peacefully."

 Following the violent resolution of the Tiananmen protests there was a brief struggle for control of the Chinese government within the Communist Party.
-Zhu was promoted to work as the Communist Party secretary of Shanghai in 1989.
-Zhu assisted Deng in regaining his prestige and authority by assisting Deng in organizing his 1992 Southern Inspection Tour.
+Zhu was promoted to work as the Party secretary of Shanghai in 1989.
+Zhu assisted Deng in regaining his prestige and authority by assisting Deng in organizing his 1992 Southern Tour.

-In 1990, Zhu led a delegation of Chinese mayors to meet with local and national political and business leaders from the United States, attempting to maintain and improve political and business relationships which had been threatened following the suppression of the 1989 protests.
+In 1990, Zhu led a delegation of Chinese mayors to meet with local and national political and business leaders from the United States, attempting to maintain and improve political and business relationships.
+It was the first high-profile group from China to visit the United States since the suppression of the 1989 protests.
 Some of the officials Zhu met on the visit included Richard Nixon, Henry Kissinger, Bob Dole, and Nancy Pelosi.
 During the visit Zhu gave unscripted speeches in Chinese and English, and was praised by American journalists, politicians, and business leaders for his frankness, openness, energy, and technical background.

 Although he demonstrated a desire and ability to enact large, thorough legal and economic reforms, and political reforms aimed at making the Chinese government more efficient and transparent, Zhu made it clear that he did not support dramatic political change.
-When asked by Western journalists in 1990 whether he was China's Gorbachev, he responded "No, I am China's Zhu Rongji".
+At a press conference during his 1990 trip to the U.S., Zhu stated, "You have your system of democracy, and we have our system of democracy.
+But that does not mean we have nothing in common."
+When asked by Western journalists whether he was China's Gorbachev, he responded "No, I am China's Zhu Rongji".